Submitting an Article

 - Interdisciplinary topics, or applications-oriented articles that don’t fit within the scope of traditional journals

-- Practical articles describing interesting solutions to engineering or information system design challenges
+- Applied engineering articles describing interesting solutions to engineering or information system design challenges

 - Development of new or improved fabrication or manufacturing techniques

 - Articles reporting new experimental or measurement techniques, including negative results